wp-plugins/mailmunch/readme.txt

-=== MailMunch - Increase your Email Subscribers by over 500% ===
+=== MailMunch - Grow your Email Subscribers ===
 Contributors: mailmunch
-Tags: widget, MailChimp, newsletter, newsletters, MailChimp plugin, Aweber,subscribe, popup, exit popup, exit intent, growth, subscribers, subscription, hellobar, email, posts, sharing, links, popover, analytics , newsletter, automatic , mail, lightbox, analytics, newsletter, getresponse, collect email, optin, optin forms, double optin, popover, list builder, mailchimp
+Tags: signup form, newsletter, newsletters, subscribe, popup, exit popup, exit intent, subscribers, subscription, popover, lightbox, analytics, collect email, optin, optin form, optin forms, double optin, list builder, email form, lead, leads, mailchimp, mailchimp form, mailchimp newsletter, mailchimp plugin, mailchimp signup, mailchimp signup forms, mailchimp signup form, mailchimp widget, mailchimp subscribe, constant contact, contact contact form, constant contact newsletter, constant contact plugin, constant contact signup, constant contact signup forms, constant contact signup form, constant contact widget, constant contact subscribe, aweber, aweber form, aweber forms, aweber signup form, aweber plugin
 Requires at least: 3.0.1
 Tested up to: 4.2
 Stable tag: 1.4.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The free and easiest way to increase your email subscribers by over 500%.
-MailMunch lets you create beautiful optin forms for your WordPress.
+The best free plugin to get more email subscribers.
+Beautiful opt-in forms that integrate with MailChimp, Constant Contact, AWeber, Campaign Monitor and more.

 == Description ==

 Collecting emails from your website visitors is the most important aspect of internet marketing.
 MailMunch lets you create beautiful optin forms for your WordPress without writing a single line of code.
 Most blogs are designed for hit-and-run readers.
 People find your blog, read your article, and leave.
-Wouldn't it be nice if some of those people subscribe or share your amazing post?
+Wouldn't it be nice if some of those people subscribe so you can email them later?

 MailMunch provides the tools you need to grow your email subscribers and convert them into customers.
 Now, people will find your blog, read your article, and subscribe via email to your newsletter.
-You can also sync your newsletter subscribers to MailChimp, GetResponse, Aweber, or others.
+You can also sync your newsletter subscribers to MailChimp, Constant Contact, AWeber, GetResponse, Campaign Monitor, InfusionSoft and others.

 [vimeo http://vimeo.com/117103275]

 = Features =

-* Easy integration with any WordPress theme
+* Opt-in Form Types: Popup, Embedded, Top Bar, Scroll Box, and Sidebar
-* Complete integration with MailChimp, Aweber, Constant Contact, Campaign Monitor, MadMimi, iContact, GetResponse, InfusionSoft or any other email marketing service
+* Integrations: MailChimp, Constant Contact, AWeber, Campaign Monitor, GetResponse, InfusionSoft or any other email marketing service
-* Asynchronous loading that won't affect page load speed
-* Beautiful and fully customizable themes to make your email optin popup look amazing
+* Themes: Beautiful and fully customizable themes to make your email optin popup look amazing
-* Full A/B testing to see which popup gets more email subscribers
+* A/B Testing: Find which opt-in form gets more email subscribers
-* Page-level targeting will help you display optin forms only on specific pages, categories or posts
+* Targeting: Display rules will help you display optin forms only on specific pages, categories or posts
-* Choose whether to display the popover when a user enters your page, or when they're about to exit using our exit-intent technology.
+* Exit-Intent: Choose whether to display the popover when a user enters your page, or when they're about to exit.
-* Customizable email subscribe box wording and colors
-* Full HTML control of popover content
-* Simply export email subscribers in a .csv file
-* Quickly grow your email newsletter list
-* View email subscription analytics and statistics for all time
+* Analytics: View email subscription analytics and statistics for all time

 = Beautiful Optin Form Designs =

-MailMunch Designer let's you choose from professionally designed high-converting popup themes.
+MailMunch Designer let's you choose from professionally designed high-converting themes for Popups, Embed Forms, Top Bars, or other types.
 Each design has been maximized for high conversion rates.
 You can further customize the optin forms to match with your website or blog.

 = Connect With Major Email Providers =

-Easily connect with all major email marketing providers including Aweber, MailChimp, Constant Contact, GetResponse and Campaign Monitor.
+Easily connect with all major email marketing providers including AWeber, MailChimp, Constant Contact, GetResponse and Campaign Monitor.
 This means that if you use an email manager like MailChimp, your new email subscribers can automatically subscribe to your list instantly.
 Alternatively, you can simply export email subscribers in CSV format.

 = A/B Testing =